Berkeley Science Books

 If p'(t) is a step function, then the area corresponding to an integral of p'(t) is a sum of graph with shaded area corresponding to integral of a step function rectangles, one for each subinterval, and the formula area = velocity * time = distance holds for each subinterval.
 Summing the areas of the rectangles gives the value of the integral.

-The integral of p' equals the sum of the areas for each subinterval, and that equals the sum of the distances for each subinterval, and that equals p(t2) - p(t1).
+An anti-derivative p(t) to the step function above is shown below.
+The area of the rectangle for each subinterval equals the distance travelled in the subinterval.
+The integral of p' equals the graph of antiderivative of step function sum of the areas for each subinterval, and that equals the sum of the distances travelled for each subinterval, and that equals the total distance travelled, that is, p(t2) - p(t1).
 Thus, the FTOC is true when p'(t) is a step function

-Let p'(t) be any function with anti-derivative p(t), then a step function can be constructed so graph of step function approximationthat it is arbitrarily close to p'(t).
+Let p'(t) be any function with anti-derivative p(t), then a step function can be constructed so graph of step function approximationthat it is very close to p'(t).
 An example is shown to the left.

 Roots and Radicals